aya745/aya745/README.md

 - 👋 Hi, I’m @aya745
-- 👀 I’m interested in object oriented programming
+- 👀 I’m interested in database and backend programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning MongooDB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...